 Lori and her husband, also a journalist, live in Indianapolis.
 They have three children (one son and two daughters), a delightful daughter-in-law, and two classy sons-in-law.
 It is only by virtue of strong self-discipline that she has not dictated that this website be plastered with pictures of their eleven adorable grandchildren.

-Q and A with Lori
+and with Lori

 Q. How did you start writing?